Micro Wedding Catering: Intimate Menus for 20-50 Guests

 The Consultation Process

-Micro wedding clients expect — and deserve — a highly personalized consultation:
+Micro wedding clients expect โ and deserve โ a highly personalized consultation:

 Initial Meeting